Towards a Unified View on Visual Parameter-Efficient Transfer Learning: Experiments

 \subsection{The Effect of FC Layer for Small Scale Downstream Tasks}

 For the small dataset HMDB51, due to the good parameter-accuracy trade-off achieved by fine-tuning the FC layer only, adding the FC layer cannot bring extra improvement to our proposed method.
-Without sufficient taining data, full-tuning also cannot perform well (see results in Table \ref{tab:comparison_petls}).
-As such, small datasets do not need to rely on large models but can make use of large models with light transfer.
+Without sufficient training data, full-tuning also cannot perform well (see results in Table \ref{tab:comparison_petls}).
+As such, small datasets do not need to rely on LVMs but can make use of LVMs with light transfer.
 Instead, without tuning the FC layer, our Swin-BAPAT can perform better than fine-tuning the FC layer with small amount of extra trainable parameters (see results in Table \ref{tab:comparison_petls_fc}), validating the good parameter-accuracy trade-off of our method.